top of page

 The Wizards' War

-It is not known for certain where the Beasts of Ôstd originated from.
-There is no knowledge of whether they were created or transformed.
-What is known is that they emerged during the First Great War in Anahkólion.
-It is speculated that before the war broke out, rumors of man-eating beasts plagued the West of Anathurilis.
-The Beasts of Ôstd are demonic creatures possessing superhuman strength.
-They move swiftly, kill their prey with extreme violence, and after death, consume the flesh of their victims, especially the brain.
-They emerged, like most creatures, in Anathurilis and strangely crossed the seas, spreading across the worlds of Anahkólion, Ernathurilis, and much later appearing in Ernt-nador.
-Some kingdoms suspect that they originated from the depths of darkness.
-Thuror and the goddess Maráhadar believe they were driven out from one of the Nine Laienürimim.
-Yondar, the First Wizard, believes there is a secret behind the emergence of those creatures.
-For the mage, there is much more to those creatures than meets the eye.
+The true origin of the Beasts of Ôstd remains unknown.
+Whether they were created or transformed is uncertain, but what is known is that they first appeared during the Great War in Anahkólion.
+Prior to the war’s outbreak, rumors of man-eating beasts were said to haunt the western lands of Anathurilis.
+The Beasts of Ôstd are demonic creatures with superhuman strength.
+They move swiftly, kill their prey with brutal force, and, after killing, devour their victims’ flesh, especially their brains.
+These creatures, like many others, first emerged in Anathurilis, then mysteriously crossed the seas, spreading across the worlds of Anahkólion, Ernathurilis, and much later, appearing in Ernt-nador.
+Some kingdoms suspect they rose from the depths of darkness.
+Thuror and the goddess Maráhadar believe they may have been unleashed from one of the Nine Laienürimim.
+To Yondar, the First Wizard, a hidden secret lies behind their emergence, one that suggests these creatures might be far more than they seem.

 BRUNTHERS